Maximal parahoric arithmetic transfers, resolutions and modularity: Introduction

-Our construction may be thought as giving moduli definition of top dimensional Kottwitz--Rapoport strata over $\BF_q$, which is not considered before in the unitary case.
-Then irreducible components of $\CM_{k_{\nu}}$ are given by irreducible components of $\CM_{k_{\nu}}^\bullet$ and $\CM_{k_{\nu}}^\circ$.
-If $t_v=1$, then irreducible components of the Balloon stratum $\CM_{k_{\nu}}^\circ$ are isomorphic to projective spaces $\mathbb P^{n-1}_{k_\nu}$ and contained in the basic locus of $\CM_{k_\nu}$ (see also \cite{LTXZZ}[Section 5]).
-And the Ground stratum $\CM_{k_{\nu}}^\bullet$ is irreducible in any given connected component of $\CM_{k_\nu}$ (see the Figure below).
+Our construction may be thought as a moduli definition of top dimensional Kottwitz--Rapoport strata, which is not considered before in the unitary case.
+Irreducible components of $\CM_{k_{\nu}}$ are given by irreducible components of $\CM_{k_{\nu}}^\bullet$ and $\CM_{k_{\nu}}^\circ$.
+If $t_v=1$, then irreducible components of the Balloon stratum $\CM_{k_{\nu}}^\circ$ are isomorphic to projective spaces $\mathbb P^{n-1}_{k_\nu}$ and contained in the basic locus of $\CM_{k_\nu}$ (\cite[Section 5]{LTXZZ}).
+And the Ground stratum $\CM_{k_{\nu}}^\bullet$ is irreducible in any given connected component of $\CM_{k_\nu}$, see the Figure below.
 Therefore, we can choose $\CC'$ to be a finite linear combination of $\BP^1$ in different irreducible components $\BP^{n-1}$ of the Balloon stratum.

 The case $t_v=n-1$ is similar to the case $t_v=1$ by duality.
 If $1<t_v<n-1$, the level $K_v$ is a non-special parahoric.
-For dimensional reasons, the Balloon and Ground strata are not in the basic locus.
-Nevertheless, we show $\CM_{k_{\nu}}^\circ$ and $\CM_{k_{\nu}}^\bullet$ are both irreducible in any given connected component of $\CM_{k_\nu}$.
-This is related to the irreducibility of non-basic Kottwitz--Rapoport strata at parahoric levels (Conjecture \ref{Important conj: irred} (2)) studied in \cite{IrredKR}.
-Hence any very special $1$-cycle $\CC'$ lying in the basic locus but not in $\CM_{k_{\nu}}^\bullet \cap \CM_{k_{\nu}}^\circ$ works.
+For dimensional reasons, the Balloon and Ground strata are not completely in the basic locus.
+Nevertheless, we show $\CM_{k_{\nu}}^\circ$ and $\CM_{k_{\nu}}^\bullet$ are both irreducible in any given connected component of $\CM_{k_\nu}$, which is related to the irreducibility of non-basic Kottwitz--Rapoport strata at parahoric levels (Conjecture \ref{Important conj: irred} (2)) studied in the work of van Hoften \cite{IrredKR}.
+Then we choose a very special $1$-cycle $\CC'$ lying in the basic locus but not in $\CM_{k_{\nu}}^\bullet \cap \CM_{k_{\nu}}^\circ$ to do the job.

 \end{enumerate}